Windows Spotlight

-Windows spotlight is a feature included with Windows 10 and Windows 11 which downloads images and advertisements from Bing and displays them as background wallpapers on the lock screen.
+Windows Spotlight is a feature included with Windows 10 and Windows 11 which downloads images and advertisements from Bing and displays them as background wallpapers on the lock screen.
 In 2017, Microsoft began adding location information for many of the photographs.

-Technical Details
+Technical details

-Windows spotlight images are provided by Windows' Content Delivery Manager.
+Windows Spotlight images are provided by Windows' Content Delivery Manager.
 New ones are shown every 1–2 days.
-Once downloaded; spotlight images are stored on the computer.
+Downloaded images are stored in JPEG format on the computer.
 If the Content Delivery Manager has no new picture to display, a default image is used.
 This default fallback image can be changed.

-Photo locations

-Photo location information is made available to the computer user.
-The images typically depict identifiable, well-known locations such as famous historical or natural landmarks and rarely show any human beings.
-Location information is occasionally provided, while photo credits are typically not.
-The following subjects have been featured (alphabetical by continent):